-For this study we designed a digital learning environment that includes activities for teaching and assessment of middle school material sciences contents and learning skills such as knowledge representations, reading tables, organizing information in a table and graph reading continuous graph.
-The SRL digital learning environment offers students the option to choose one of three possible paths in order to solve problems presented to them: (a) an “autonomous path”, (b) a “help path” with clues and (c) a “guided path” with clues and guidance.
+For the purpose of this study, we created a digital learning environment that includes activities designed for teaching and assessment of middle school material sciences, as well as learning skills: this included e.g. knowledge representations, tables analysis, information organization in tables and continuous graph reading.
+The SRL digital learning environment provides students with the option to choose one of three possible paths in order to solve the problems they are presented with: an “Autonomous path”; an “Assisted path” (with clues) and a “Guided path” with both clues and specific guidance.

-Results: During the past year (2013) we carried out the research among 270 students from three schools.
-The results indicate a variety of student considerations in selecting learning paths which include considerations relating to their will to face challenges, fear of failure, desire for points and confidence.
-Additional results indicate the degree of contribution various mediating strategies have for different learners and the ability of students to learn from simulations.
-The study will continue in the next school year.
+This research was carried out among 270 students from three schools.
+The results indicate a variety of student considerations in selecting learning paths, relating to their willingness to face challenges, their fear of failure, their desire to gain points and their confidence.
+Our results also indicate the degree in which various mediating strategies contribute to different types of learners and their ability to learn from simulations.

-These findings contribute to the understanding of necessary features needed in digital learning environments for teaching science in order to support student diversity and self-regulation.
+These findings contribute to the understanding of the features necessary in digital learning environments for teaching science in a way that supports student diversity and self-regulation.

 - Shapiro, T., Eylon, B., & Scherz, Z. (2013).
 A self-regulated digital environment for learning skills in science.
-In G?mez Chova,L., L?pez Mart?nez,A., Candel Torres, I (Eds.), Edulearn13 5th international conference on education and new learning technologies.
-International Association of Technology, Education and Development (IATED(.
+In Gómez Chova,L., López Martínez ,A., Candel Torres, I (Eds.), Edulearn13 5th international conference on education and new learning technologies.
+International Association of Technology, Education and Development (IATED)

 - Shapiro, T., Eylon, B., & Scherz, Z. (2013).
 Explicit instruction of learning skills for science embedded in physics learning materials.
-In G?mez Chova,L., L?pez Mart?nez,A., Candel Torres, I (Eds.), Edulearn13 5th international conference on education and new learning technologies.
+In Gómez Chova,L., López Martínez ,A., Candel Torres, I (Eds.), Edulearn13 5th international conference on education and new learning technologies.
 International Association of Technology, Education and Development (IATED).